Ceremony Remembers Those Buried At Fort Ontario

 OSWEGO – “We shall remember.”

 Lt.
-Colonel Robert Ormsbee, US Army, made that pledge Saturday to Lt.
+Colonel Robert Ormsbee, US Air Force, Auxilary Fort Drum, made that pledge Saturday to Lt.
 Basil Dunbar (1759) to S. Sgt.
 Robert T. McEwen (1943) and all the others in between that have been laid to rest in Fort Ontario’s Post Cemetery.

 The Post Cemetery joined the effort to “Remember, Honor and Teach” as an official location of the national Wreaths Across America program Dec.
 15.